rimaulana/static-route-config-generator/README.md

 ### parameters

-The above command can be chainned with additional parameters, the available parameters are: -vendor="vendor_name" only support mikrotik, cisco, fortigate -url="file-location" can be online url or local path to file for example we want to generate mikrotik config from local file in ./tests/routes.txt
+The above command can be chained with additional parameters, the available parameters are: -vendor="vendor_name" only support mikrotik, cisco, fortigate -url="file-location" can be online url or local path to file for example we want to generate mikrotik config from local file in ./tests/routes.txt

 ```bash